IBM/Dromedary/training/README.md

 ## Stage 4: Verbose Cloning

 Finally, the fourth stage, **Verbose Cloning**, serves as a complementary step to address challenges arising from overly-brief or indirect responses by refining the model to produce detailed and comprehensive answers to user queries.
-We will describe each of these stages in detail.
-The prompt we used can be found [here](../prompts/verbose_dromedary_prompt.txt).

 <details>
 <summary> <strong> Running the code </strong> </summary>